Jon1969Edwards/ThisHubbaRepo/README.md

 - Move code around to be more easily accessible
 - Photo needs to be returned with the spot info
 - Better loading image for placeholders/no images in spot
+- Pass "photo" from spot object to spot page activity then use it there to load the image.
+Remove top_photo function.
+	- Alternatively could just grab the first image from the spot images Array and use that.

 // TODO
 - check the post to /me when resuming activities and if its an error repost to /login/facebook